KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Grocy-Mealplan by B0neD0ct0r](https://github.com/B0neD0ct0r/MMM-Grocy-Mealplan)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
+2. Repository name and main js file name is not the same.
-2. Recommendation: No lint script found in package.json.
+3. Recommendation: No lint script found in package.json.
 It is recommended to add one.

 ### [MMM-GroveGestures by MMRIZE](https://github.com/MMRIZE/MMM-GroveGestures)